LIMESS-Sustainability-Lab/EV-charging-demand-dashboard/README.md

 ## Pages

-### Location prediction (`/interactive-map`)
+### Location prediction

-Pick a single point in Prague, a calendar slot (year / month / weekday), and a charger configuration (AC or DC, sibling counts).
-The page returns the model's mean hourly power curve for that day, the daily total in kWh, the peak day across the chosen year, and the latent profile mixture that produced the curve.
+This pages allows selecting a point in map, a time slot and charging point and charging station configuration.
+The model then presents the estimated power consumption for the filled  parameters; together with predicted mixture of profiles and their contribution.

-### Compare locations (`/compare-locations`)
+### Compare locations

-Two side-by-side locations with the same time and charger settings, so the prediction differences are entirely due to spatial inputs.
-Each column shows its own power curve, daily total, and latent profile mixture.
-A second tab renders a feature-by-feature spatial diff (grouped by feature family, with an option to hide rows where A and B agree).
+Same as location prediction, but allows to compare two locations at once.
+For the same chosen time slot and charging popint and charging station.

-### Location prediction with uncertainty (`/sample-uncertainty`)
+### Location prediction with uncertainty

-Sampling around the picked point, with the disk radius and sample count both configurable.
-Each sample is run through the model and the page shows the hourly power curve as a mean with a 5-95% band, plus a histogram + KDE of the daily totals.
-Useful for gauging how sensitive the prediction is to small spatial shifts.
+Allows seleting a point in map, time slot, charging point and charging station, number of samples and radius.

+To mitigate low spatial autocorrelation.
+It samples specified number of locations, which are then turned into predictions.
+Presents the predictions with uncertainty bound.

 ## Contributing